Getting married in the Magnolia State? Here’s how to get a marriage license in Mississippi with tips and tricks from Zola.

-For engaged couples preparing to host their big day in beautiful Mississippi, there’s a lot of decisions ahead.
+For engaged couples planning a wedding in beautiful Mississippi, there are a lot of decisions ahead and to-do’s to check off your wedding planning checklist.
 Maybe you’re planning on the big, formal traditional wedding you’ve always dreamed of.
 Or maybe yours will be a rustic affair that’s more relaxed and intimate.

 No matter what type of wedding you’re planning, the one thing you’ll need in every scenario is the marriage license.

 Rules and regulations around marriage licenses change from state to state, so it’s important to familiarize yourself with Mississippi’s procedures and requirements well before the big day.
 That’s where we come in.
 Let’s take a look at how to get married under Mississippi law:

 To get married in the U.S., you’ll need a marriage license, no matter what state you’re in.
 Think of the license as an application to get married.
 You need a marriage license from the county where you’ll be getting married for your marriage to be valid in the eyes of the government.

 In some states, there are waiting periods and expiration dates on marriage licenses.
 Make sure you’re familiar with the local marriage regulations, so you don’t run into any hiccups on the big day.
 If you come across any odd or unusual requirements in your research (or later in this article!), add it to your Zola wedding checklist so you can be prepared for every situation.

 Here’s a general outline of the marriage license application process:

 Decide which county you’re getting married in.
 Will you wed in Jackson, Southaven, or Harrison County?
 Wherever you end up, you’ll want to make sure you get your license from that county’s clerk.
 Use the Mississippi.gov clerk list to find the right location.